A Patient’s Guide to Osteochondritis Dissecans of the Knee

 Patients are strongly advised to follow the recommendations about how much weight is safe.
 They may require a walker or pair of crutches for up to six weeks to avoid putting too much pressure on the joint when they are up and about.

-Many surgeons will have their patients take part in formal physical therapy after knee surgery for osteochondritis lesions.
+Dr. Kiritsis will have his patients take part in formal physical therapy after knee surgery for osteochondritis lesions.
 The first few physical therapy treatments are designed to help control the pain and swelling from the surgery.
 Physical therapists will also work with patients to make sure they are only putting a safe amount of weight on the affected leg.

 Exercises are chosen to help improve knee motion and to get the muscles toned and active again.
 At first, emphasis is placed on exercising the knee in positions and movements that don’t strain the healing part of the cartilage.
 As the program evolves, more challenging exercises are chosen to safely advance the knee’s strength and function.